 Neurodiversity at e2e-assure

-Around 10% of the UK population is neurodiverse in some form - but unfortunately businesses can be inflexible and struggle to accomodate these individuals.
-People who are neurodiverse can have trouble applying for or working in a role where the company culture isn't accomodating their needs.
+Around 10% of the UK population is neurodiverse in some form - but unfortunately businesses can be inflexible and struggle to accommodate these individuals.
+People who are neurodiverse can have trouble applying for or working in a role where the company culture isn't accommodating their needs.

 e2e-assure actively recruit, train, support, and retain people with different thinking patterns.
 Properly supporting neurodiverse people brings with it many benefits and competitive advantages - be it different skills, mindsets, or ways of working.